juji/tusd-sws/README.md

    ```bash
    ./run-parallel.bash
    ```
    Runs both tusd and static-web-server in parallel.
-Suitable for development and single-machine production deployments.
+Suitable for development and testing. **For production, use Docker or deploy services in separate environments.**

 3. **Generate .info files** for existing files (optional, to make them recognizable by tusd):
    ```bash